russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 7. The Headway app offers summaries of all the books mentioned above and even more on learning and study skills

-If you lack the time to read entire books, we have the perfect solution — 15-minute book summaries with key insights.
+Don't have enough time to read entire books?
+15-minute book summaries with key insights are your way out!
 Dedicate just 15 minutes each day to your personal and professional growth.
 Download the Headway app today and start optimizing your learning process.

 4.7